Caio-Felice-Cunha/Linux-Operating-System-Docker-and-Kubernetes/05 - Deploying Python Applications with Linux and Docker/README.md

-# Lesson 5: Deploying a Python Application with Linux and Docker
+# 05: Deploying a Python Application with Linux and Docker

 In this lesson, we will learn how to deploy a Python application using Linux and Docker.
 This involves several steps that ensure our application is packaged, tested, and ready for deployment in a containerized environment.